 What we don’t: Also the least performance-ready.

 Soft coolers can get pretty expensive, as evidenced by Yeti’s $350 Hopper M30 above.
-But if you only plan to use your cooler a couple weekends each summer, a true budget design like Coleman’s 16-Can Soft Cooler Bag could very well get the job done at a fraction of the cost.
+But if you only plan to use your cooler a couple weekends each summer, a true budget design like Coleman’s Chiller 16-Can could very well get the job done at a fraction of the cost.
 Right off the bat, we’ll note that the Coleman is the least performance-ready option on our list.
 In other words, don’t expect any miracles in terms of ice retention or longevity.
 But if you set reasonable expectations, you probably won’t be disappointed: The Coleman will keep your food and beverages adequately cold for the day and easily outlast its bargain-basement price tag.

-See the Coleman 24-Hour 16-Can Cooler
+See the Coleman Chiller 16-Can

 Soft Cooler Comparison Table